Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 - From Lisse: Bus 57 runs to Keukenhof

 - From Amsterdam: use a train to any of the above towns or enquire about direct day-trip tours by bus.
-Bus 197 from Amsterdam Leidseplein, Rijksmuseum and Museumplein to Schiphol Airport is also a good option.
+Bus 197 from Amsterdam Leidseplein, Rijksmuseum and Museumplein to Schiphol Airport and then on by bus 858 is also a good option.

 Combination bus and admission tickets for Keukenhof are generally available – the savings are minimal but do cut out the need for queuing multiple times.
 The combi ticket including bus and Keukenhof admission is around €29 from Amsterdam and €24 from Schiphol, Leiden or Haarlem.